Indecomposability of derived categories for arbitrary schemes: Introduction

 When $S=\Spec k$ and $X$ is a proper Cohen-Macaulay scheme over $k$, $\text{\rm Bs}|\pi|$ coincides with the base locus $ \text{\rm Bs}|\omega_{X}|$ of the dualizing sheaf and the Koszul complex $\Kos({\bf f}_x)$ of a system of parameters of $\mathcal{O}_{X,x}$ is a resolution of the structure sheaf $\mathcal{O}_{Z_x}$ of the corresponding locally complete intersection zero cycle.
 Notice however that also in the Cohen-Macaulay case, our proof differs from Spence's proof because in \cite{Spen22} it is used implicitly the fact that if a morphism in the derived category is fibrewise null, then it is null; this is not true in general and our poof gives a solution.

-Since we use neither the projectivity of the scheme nor that the scheme is over a base field, we are able to analise the case of arbitrary affine schemes, proving that an affine scheme does not admit semiorthogonal descompositions (Corollary \ref{affine:empty}).
+Since we use neither the projectivity of the scheme nor that the scheme is over a base field, we are able to analise the case of arbitrary affine (noetherian) schemes, proving that an affine connected scheme does not admit semiorthogonal descompositions (Corollary \ref{affine:empty}).
+This corollary was also proved in \cite{EL2018} by different methods.

 On the other hand, we also contemplate a similar criterion in the relative situation.
 If $f\colon X\to T$ is a morphism of schemes, it is important to study semiorthogonal decompositions that are $T$-linear, that is, each component of the descomposition is stable under the action by pullbacks of elements in $\Perf({T})$ (see \cite{Kuz21}).
 The relative criterion of indecomposability is the following